-Genetic Genealogist Dave Bindon has developed a spreadsheet for this purpose (way to go Dave!).
-Due to his very generous nature, he has agreed to share it, as well as his instructions, with the genetic genealogy community.
+Genetic genealogist Dave Bindon has also developed a spreadsheet for this purpose (way to go, Dave!).
+Due to his very generous nature, he has agreed to share it with the genetic genealogy community.
 Click on the boxes below to automatically download the spreadsheet and instructions: